The Pacific (miniseries): Broadcast

 The series premiered in the US and Canada on March 14, 2010, on HBO.
 HBO Asia premiered The Pacific at 9 pm on April 3, 2010, with the first two episodes being consecutively broadcast in the first week.
 Singapore, Hong Kong, and Indonesia had dual languages available.
 Singapore, Hong Kong, Taiwan, Malaysia, and the Philippines broadcasts were available in high-definition on the HBO Asia HD Channel.
 The Pacific began broadcast on April 5, 2010, on Sky Movies in the United Kingdom and Ireland.
 In Portugal, the series was broadcast on April 5, 2010, on AXN and in HD on AXN HD two days after the original broadcast in the US.
 The series broadcast commenced in Australia on Channel 7 on Wednesday, April 14, 2010, at 8:30 pm.
 In Denmark, Norway, Finland, France, and Sweden, the series began broadcasting on Canal+; in Turkey, CNBC-e on April 18, 2010; in the Netherlands, on April 7, 2010, on Veronica; and in Greece, on Nova Cinema on April 10, 2010.
 In New Zealand, the series began broadcasting on April 12, 2010, on TV One.
 In Italy, the miniseries began broadcast on May 9, 2010, on Sky Cinema 1; in Germany, on July 15, 2010, on Kabel eins.
 In Japan, the miniseries started July 18, 2010, on WOWOW.
 In South Africa, the miniseries started broadcasting on May 5, 2010, on the Mnet channel.
-In the US, the rights to the series were picked up by Ovation and it started airing sometime in 2019.
+In the US, the rights to the series were picked up by Ovation and it started airing during 2019.

 Marketing

-The first official US trailer for The Pacific aired on HBO before the season 2 premiere of True Blood on June 14, 2009.
+The first official US trailer for The Pacific aired on HBO before the season two premiere of True Blood on June 14, 2009.
 It showed footage of the three main characters, including a conversation between Leckie and Sledge, Basilone's marriage, and numerous combat scenes.
 The trailer concluded with "2010" displayed on-screen, alluding to and confirming the series release date.
 A second trailer was released on the HBO website after which the date "March 2010" is displayed, giving a more specific series release date.
 On January 14, 2010, Comcast added on-demand content from the series, including a scene from The Pacific, interviews with the producers, and character profiles.
 Another trailer was shown in February 2010 during Super Bowl XLIV, depicting several combat scenes.
-An extended trailer (3:47) of the miniseries can be viewed on the series' official website.
+An extended trailer (3:47) of the miniseries can be viewed on the series's official website.